LIVE LONGER BETTER

 • Social factors, deprivation affecting too many people still and, affecting everyone, pessimistic and negative beliefs and attitudes - ageism.

-The causes and their inter-relationships can be represented as follows:
+The causes and their inter-relationships can be represented using. the diagram of the Oxford Longevity Project :

 Picture